aidenfoxx/lite-scroll/README.md

 ### 'momentumFalloff'
 Defines the speed at which the momentum slows based on pixels per millisecond.

+### 'gpuAcceleration'
+Defines if the script will try to enable GPU acceleration on transitions.

 ## Methods
 The script has multiple avalible methods.